Strippit & G. E. HI-ACK Servo Drives

 There are Different Versions of theses Modules.

-In the big Y Axis Drive, which uses 2 pair (4 total),
+In the Y-Axis Drive, which uses 2-Pair

 There Are Model 2 Servo Drive Failures That Can Be Prevented!